ArashPartow/exprtk/readme.txt

       To turn them off, the following needs to be defined at compile time: exprtk_disable_string_capabilities

+ (16) Composited functions can call themselves or any other functions
+      that have been previously defined.

- (16) Expressions may contain any of the following comment styles:
+ (17) Expressions may contain any of the following comment styles:
       1. // .... \n
       2. #  .... \n
       3. /* .... */